-Greg Parrish BCom CPA MBA GAICD
+Greg ParrishBCom CPA MBA GAICD

-Greg was appointed as a Director in 2005 and is Chair of the Finance, Audit & Risk Committee.
+Greg was appointed as a Director in 2005 and is Chair of the Risk Committee.

 Greg has had extensive experience at executive level in the mutual sector.
-Greg is currently employed as Chief Executive Officer and Company Secretary for CEnet, a not for profit shared services ICT company.
+Greg is currently employed as Chief Executive Officer for CEnet, a not for profit shared services ICT company.
+Greg is also a director of Greenacres Disability Services.
 Previously, he was employed as the Executive Manager - Corporate Services for Community Alliance Credit Union for 11 years and has 20 years' experience in senior management roles in various private health insurance and financial institutions.